Orrsburg, Missouri

 Orrsburg is an extinct community in northeastern Nodaway County, in the U.S. state of Missouri.

 History

-Orrsburg was laid out in 1881, and named after an early settler.
+Orrsburg was laid out in 1881 and named after an early settler.
 A post office called Orrsburg was established in 1881, and remained in operation until 1902.
-A variant spelling of "Orrsburgh" was prevelant.
+A store persisted in the community until at least 1965.
+A variant spelling of "Orrsburgh" was prevalent.